walkie/academic-webpage/news/2013-06-25-toplas14-variational-typing-accepted.md

 ---
-title: Variational Type Inference paper accepted to TOPLAS
+title: Variational type inference paper accepted to TOPLAS
 ---

 With Sheng Chen and Martin Erwig, our paper "Extending Type Inference to